Team-Goober/GooberGame/README.md

 ## Program Controls
 - WASD to move the character
-- E to take damage
 - R to reset the game
 - Q to quit the game
-- T/Y to cycle tile objects
-- U/I to cycle item objects
-- O/P to cycle enemy/npc shown
 - Z/N to make Link Attck with his sword
 - 1,2,3,4,5,6 to make Link use weapons
+- Left/Right click to change rooms sequentially
+- Middle click on a door to go into that door directly

 ## Code Smells to check for:
 - Shotgun Surgery